 The next morning our WhatsApp group was buzzing with conversation about what to do next, and this made me happy.
 After getting off stage I knew I wanted to do more, hit some real open mics, try my stuff on tougher audiences, deal with some hecklers, and I was glad that some of the others were up for the same.

-Maybe I should have just started going to mics to being with, but the course did what I needed it to – got me over my inertia and gave me a hunger to get on stage again, and it helped me make a handful of friends with the same idea.
+Maybe I should have just started going to mics to begin with, but the course did what I needed it to – got me over my inertia and gave me a hunger to get on stage again, and it helped me make a handful of friends with the same idea.

 Right now my plan is to do at least one open mic spot a week, more if I can – but we’ll see how that works out in practice.